 Be careful when you read those one-line reviews.
 If you test it when it’s only 20ºC outside – as many of these people have – then yes, it blows noticeably cooler air at you.
-But science is involved, and at temperatures around 26ºC the effect will be negligible, and above that it will actually make you feel hotter.
+But science is involved, and at temperatures above about 28-30ºC you’ll actually feel hotter.
 The fact that it increases humidity is the key factor.
 Remember that the reason you even found this article was probably because it’s over 30ºC outside – the more above that it is, then the more hits I get.

 So, does the Chillmax work?

-It cools the inlet air by a few degrees at best.
-In that sense, it works.
-But it sends the humidity of that air up considerably, and this cancels out the benefits of the cooling effect in the instances where I tried it (i.e. when it is very hot).
-The ‘heat index’ is the key issue, as explained above.
+It cools the inlet air by several degrees.
+But it sends the humidity of that air up considerably, and this cancels out the benefits of the cooling effect when it is very hot.
+The ‘Heat Index’ is the key detail, as explained above.

 Only the air being directed at you is cooler.
+Once that slightly cooler air has passed through warmer air, it’ll be close to ambient again.
 The device cannot cool down a room.
 It’s far too small for that.

-The increased humidity does produce condensation, so you have to be careful to keep it away from electrical sockets where it might drip on them.
-The cooler also contains a fair volume of water when full, so you don’t want to knock it over.
+Humidity can carry much further, though.
+So in a small room, you could easily increase the ‘ambient’ RH without any cooling at all, and that will make it feel even hotter.
+If it is already hot, the amount of water vapour the air can hold before reaching 100% RH will be substantial.
+The increased humidity of the outlet air does produce localised condensation, so you have to be careful to keep it away from electrical sockets where it might drip on them.
+The unit also contains a significant volume of water when full, so you don’t want to knock it over.